BOARD OF DIRECTORS

 Eric Ginsburg is the immediate past Clerk of the Friends Committee on National Legislation, a Quaker lobbying organization in the public interest.
 Eric previously spent 35 years with the U. S. Environmental Protection Agency, serving as a senior policy advisor to EPA’s air pollution program.
 Eric holds degrees from the University of California, Berkeley, in Political Economy of Natural Resources and from the North Carolina Central University School of Law.

 Erin Danford is vice chair of Kay Blada Recycling's board of directors and has been working with Blada since 2016, one of the organization's founding members.
-She is currently studying a Masters of Environmental Governance the University of Freiburg, Germany, and holds a BSc in Environmental Science from the University of North Carolina at Chapel Hill.
+She holds a Masters of Environmental Governance from the University of Freiburg, Germany, and a BSc in Environmental Science from the University of North Carolina at Chapel Hill.
 She currently works in climate consulting at Perspectives Climate Group.

 Lunide is a biology major at UNC Chapel Hill.
 Lunide grew up in Haiti and is now studying in North Carolina.
 She is president of Kay Blada's student organization at UNC, and began serving as a board member in April 2018.

 Laura holds a BS in Natural Resource Management from the University of the South and a Master in Environmental Management from Duke University.
 She spent 3 years in the Peace Corps working with upland slash and burn farmers, mitigating soil erosion and introducing integrated farming techniques.
 Since 1989 she has worked for the US EPA’s Office of Air Quality Planning and Standards, currently serving as a policy advisor.